Guide to the Robert Fortuine papers

 Processing information: This first portion of this collection was arranged and described by Jeffrey Sinnott in 1998.
 The photograph description was added in 2008 by Arlene Schmuland.
 With the large addition to the collection in 2010, the finding aid was revised, published materials were removed from the collection and given to the Alaska Medical Library, and description for the additional boxes was completed.
 The 2010 work was completed by Arlene Schmuland.

 Series 1: Manuscripts and research materials; 1956-1996.
 5.2 cubic feet.
 Handwritten and typescript drafts of various works authored and co-authored by Robert Fortuine.
 Some publications were never published.
 Arranged mostly chronologically.
+Final versions of the drafts may be available through multiple libraries or online through the Arctic Health website.

 |1/1||Goethe’s Doctors in Fact and Fiction typescript draft, 19 pages.||1956 May|